Golbolco/fission-ce/FISSION_Modding_Guide.md

 -   Pagination works (Back/More buttons if needed)

 -   END-PAR markers create paragraph breaks

 -   END-DISK marker is present (auto-added if missing)

 -   No "Error" text in holodisk content

-#### General:
+#### 9.2.4 General Testing

 -   Generated reports contain all expected IDs